krzosa/software_rasterizer/README.md

 Last clipping stage is performed in the 2D image space.
 Every triangle has a corresponding AABB box.
 In this box every pixel gets tested to see if it's in the triangle.
 In this clipping stage the box is clipped to the image metrics - 0, 0, width, height.

+## Building

+1. Download Visual Studio and Clang
+1. Run build.bat
+1. Executable requires a specific Sponza obj + textures and it's not bundled with the repository, it's too big(500mb), repository is only for showcase, if someone actually wants to run this you can PM me but I doubt that anyone would want to run this...

 ### Things to do: